-The THB Los Molinos hotel is adults only, so you won’t need to worry about kids killing the mood.
-With sea views, onsite spa and hot tub, and pool area practically on top of the harbour, it’s easy to see why the hotel has ‘superb’ reviews.
+The THB Los Molinos hotel is an adults-only hotel, mid-range, 4-star hotel, so you won’t need to worry about kids killing the mood.
+With sea views, an onsite spa and hot tub, and a swimming pool area practically on top of the harbor, it’s easy to see why the hotel has ‘superb’ reviews.

 San Antoni is the party capital of Ibiza.
 Well connected to the islands club scene by the Disco Buses that pass through the town, it is home to several iconic clubs of its own, most notably the world-famous Eden.

 If clubs aren’t your scene, San Antoni has plenty of bars to provide you with a more laid-back night out.
 The Sunset Strip is a particularly good district to find waterfront bars hosting top DJs, with westward views towards the sun setting over the ocean.